taghead/burger.devourer.xyz/README.md

 # taghead.xyz

-This web application is hosted at the following website https://taghead.xyz/ The purpose of this is to obtain experience Angular.js, sass-lang and ClickUp.
-Features will be dealt with as they come due as this project is more fleshed out.
-Currently the main objective is to learn and achieve, secondary to this will be a appealing product.
+This web application is hosted on *https://taghead.xyz/*.
+Hosting a web application improves our knowledge on Angular.js, sass-lang and ClickUp.
+As the project develops and becomes more fleshed out, features will be tackled one at a time.
+The main objective is to learn and possibly achieving an appealing product.

 ## 1. Getting Started